Stev190/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-it allows users to create a simple names and abbraviation
+You should print a file where users is currently a linux user